 The counseling process that takes place as part of a cancer risk assessment can identify factors that contribute to the consultand's perception of cancer risk and motivations to seek cancer risk assessment and genetic testing.
 It can also identify potential psychological issues that may need to be addressed during or after the session, particularly after genetic testing.
 Information collected before and/or during the session may include the following:

 - Experiences with cancer and feelings, perceptions, concerns, or fears related to those experiences.

 - The influence of cancer experiences and perceptions on health behaviors and cancer screening practices.

 - Cultural, religious, and socioeconomic background.

-- General psychological issues, such as depression or anxiety.
+- General psychological history, such as depression or anxiety, and medication use.

 - Coping mechanisms.